-The purpose of this report is to evaluate the potential effect of a CSZ earthquake and accompanying tsunami in coastal Clatsop County.
-Specifically, we evaluate estimates of potential building losses, generated debris, fatality and injuries, as well as estimates of numbers of displaced people.
+The purpose of this report is to evaluate the potential effect of a CSZ earthquake and accompanying tsunami in coastal Tillamook County (Figure 1-1).
+Specifically, we evaluate estimates of potential building losses, generated debris, fatalities and injuries, and estimates of numbers of displaced people.
 The study also provides an assessment of vulnerable population groups, essential facilities, and critical infrastructure that are integral to response and recovery.
 This study integrates previous earthquake and tsunami modeling with a new population model (comprising permanent and temporary people) for the purpose of

-- a. evaluating tsunami evacuation challenges and opportunities on the coast; and - b. completing a detailed socioeconomic analysis using several data sources to identify vulnerable communities in the tsunami zone, as well as the number and types of jobs in the tsunami zone that would be impacted by a CSZ event.
+- evaluating tsunami evacuation challenges and opportunities on the coast; and - completing a detailed socioeconomic analysis using several data sources to identify vulnerable communities in the tsunami zone.